 I took it from Smarthistory and you can read more here.
 I believe that artists being able to do the art they want is quite an achievement and a result of the obstinateness of many artists.
 I thank every one of them.

-Pierre Malphettes - Route of a fly / The fall of a dead leaf
+right: The fall of a dead leaf